1. When is the best time to go to Bolivia?

 15. How far in advance should I book?

 You can book your Bolivia tour at any time.
-Since Bolivia is relatively undiscovered, availability is often better for these tours than many of our other destinations.
-Even last minute bookings can often be accommodated!
+Since Bolivia is relatively undiscovered, availability is often better for these tours than in many of our other destinations.
+Even last-minute bookings can often be accommodated.
 We usually recommend that you wait to book your international flights until after your tour is confirmed.
-The sooner that you book your tour, the sooner you can take advantage of flight deals as they become available.
+The sooner you book your tour, the sooner you can take advantage of flight deals as they become available.

 16. Are tour dates flexible?

-Yes!
-Please contact us if you are not able to travel on the set departure dates listed on-line.
-Most tours can be arranged on alternative departure dates for a minimum of two travelers as long as lodges/ hotels are available.
+please contact us if you are not able to travel on the set departure dates listed online.
+Most tours can be arranged on alternative departure dates for a minimum of two travelers as long as hotels and lodges are available.

 17. Can I extend or change my stay?